Protect your rights and maximize your payout after a Georgia car accident. We answer key questions and show you how to build a strong insurance claim.

 Gather all of your accident related documents, including your medical and therapy records, accident reports, photographs, witness statements and anything else you might have.
 Consult with several personal injury attorneys in your area before settling on the right one for your case.

-After reviewing your documents and speaking with you, the attorneys will be able to generally tell you the strength of your claim, the likelihood of settlement, whether or not a lawsuit may have to be filed, and the approximate amount of a settlement or court award after trial.
+After reviewing your documents and speaking with you, the attorney will discuss the strength of your claim, the likelihood of settlement, whether or not a lawsuit may have to be filed, and the approximate value of your claim.

-In most cases, even after attorney’s fees are deducted, the settlement or court award you receive will be substantially higher than you could have negotiated on your own.
+In most serious injury cases, even after attorney’s fees are deducted, the settlement or court award you receive will be substantially higher than you could have negotiated on your own.

-When that happens, you may want to consider filing a lawsuit against the at-fault driver in one of Georgia’s Small Claims Courts.
+When that happens, you may want to consider filing a lawsuit against the at-fault driver in Georgia Small Claims Court.

 - The at-fault driver’s insurance company denies your claim